Copyright © 2007-2010 DogStar Kennel

 When you take the harness off the dog do it slowly and unharness one leg gently at a time, and again pulling the legs up not out.
 Pull the harness off so that it does not turn itself inside out.
 When the harness is off the dog, hold the harness again by the tug and make sure it is straight so that the next time you get it out, it is ready when the dog arrives to be harnessed.
 I recommend that you hang the harness by the tug between uses.

 Now the work starts for you.
-You need a rope about 6’ long or an old leash.
+You need a rope about 6' long or an old leash.
 You need a small log or a small tire for the dog to pull.
 If you choose a log, drill a whole in the end of it and insert a screw in type eye bolt, this is what you will hook to the leash then to the dogs harness.
 If you choose a small tire, that too will get a whole drilled into the tread with a bolt type eyebolt thru that.
-Now get this together, put the harness on the dog as well as a leash and take a walk around your yard with you pulling the log or tire in your other hand.
-The dog needs time to get used to the sound of the item you are pulling as well as getting used to seeing something “following” the two of you.
+Now gather all this gear together, put the harness on the dog as well as a leash and take a walk around your yard with YOU pulling the log or tire in your other hand.
+The dog needs time to get used to the sound of the item you are pulling as well as getting used to seeing something 'following' the two of you.
 If the dog is afraid or nervous about the item just reassure it and keep walking.
 Do not baby the dog, or he will never pull for you.
-That’s all the lesson that you should do for the next couple of days.
+That's all the lesson that you should do for the day but repeat the same lesson for next couple of days.
 Remember, you did not learn to speed skate in a day.

-Now the next day put the harness on the dog and make a big fuss over the dog...put the dog on a leash and take it outdoors, you may want to take the dog for a walk before you start pulling just to take the edge off your dog.
+Now after the above training put the harness on the dog and make a big fuss over the dog...put the dog on a leash and take it outdoors, you may want to take the dog for a walk before you start pulling just to take the edge off your dog.

-Here’s the big moment...You have your dog in harness, your pulling item is attached to the leash you are pulling it with, you have treats for the dog when it is doing a good job and you are calm and ready.
+Here's the big moment...You have your dog in harness, your pulling item is attached to the leash you are pulling it with, you have treats for the dog when it is doing a good job and you are calm and ready.
 Let me tell you here!!
 Never let the pulling item hit the dog in the rear!!
-Hook the dog to the leash in your hand first, now hook the pulling item to your dogs harness, start walking telling the dog “pull, good dog”, if the dog is afraid hold your confidence and keep walking holding a treat in front of the dog so that it moves toward your hand as your tell the dog, “pull, good dog”.
-Just pull long enough for the dog to get praise for the right behavior, maybe 10 - 15 minutes.
-Now some dogs, just “get it”, other however you will have to work with like this for a week or two.
+Hook the dog to the leash in your hand first, now hook the pulling item to your dogs harness, start walking telling the dog "Pull, Good Dog", if the dog is afraid hold your confidence and keep walking holding a treat in front of the dog so that it moves toward your hand as your tell the dog, "Pull, Good Dog".
+Just pull long enough (time wise) for the dog to get praise for the right behavior, maybe 10 - 15 minutes.
+Now some dogs, just 'get it', other's however you will have to work with like this for a week or two.

 Now your dog is pulling the item with confidence.
 Start telling your dog the sled dog commands as you walk the when the dog is pulling and when you are just walking for fun.
-When you stop, say “whoa” this is the most important command.
-Give the dog a “let’s go” command each time you want him to move forward in harness.
-When going to the right day “gee” (rhymes with see), and for left, “haw”.
-When the dog stops to sniff say “on by” as you pull the dog forward, always be sure to praise the dog for right behavior.
+When you stop, say "Whoa" this is the most important command.
+Give the dog a "Let's Go" command each time you want him to move forward in harness.
+When going to the right day "Gee" (rhymes with see), and for left, "Haw".
+When the dog stops to sniff say "On By" as you pull the dog forward, always be sure to praise the dog for right behavior.
 Have treats with you and make a huge fuss over the dog.
 Try to get the dog out in front of you rather then walking at your side.
-When your dog is “getting it” it is time to get a scooter or a pair of skates (if you are quite brave) and a helmet and enlist a little help from another human.
+When your dog is 'getting it' it is time to get out your scooter or a pair of skates (if you are quite brave) and a helmet and enlist a little help from another human.

 sledderon.jpg

-Always make sure that you have the right equipment that is proper fitting when training or working your dog.
+Always make sure that you have the right equipment and that is proper fitting when training or working your dog.
 Check it often to make sure that it is in good repair and keep it clean for long life.
-Most webbing harnesses are machine washable but not machine dryable, hang by the tug loop for 24 hours (they look new again after a good washing).
+Most webbing harnesses are machine washable but not machine dryable, hang the harness that is clean and wet by the tug loop for 24 hours (they look new again after a good washing).

 Other easier ways to have your dog learn to pull are....after the dog is used to having the harness on and is used to pulling the log or tire, have someone ride a bike or ATV in front of your dog while the dog pulls you.
 Start this on level ground.

-If you are really lucky to have a friend that is running their dog in harness, have your dog follow them out......dogs learn from other dogs, but that’s also good and bad.
+If you are really lucky to have a friend that is running their dog in harness, have your dog follow them out......dogs learn from other dogs, keep in mind that's also good and bad behavior, choose the dogs your dog learns from wisely.

 TRAINING YOUR DOG TRAIL MANNERS

-IF YOUR DOG DOES NOT KNOW TRAIL MANNERS, DO NOT ENTER A RACE.
+IF YOUR DOG DOES NOT KNOW TRAIL MANNERS, DO NOT ENTER A RACE, YOU AND YOUR DOG(S) ARE NOT READY.
 It is not fair to the other racers for you to be out on the racing trail with dogs that do not know the racing commands and that might ruin their race because of it.

-If your dogs are aggressive and light to pick fights, they are not racing dogs.
+If your dogs are aggressive and like to pick fights, they are not racing dogs.
 I am sure I do not have to say more on this....but I might. <grin> Fighting dogs, and this might happen any time dogs get together, are a threat to both their own person, other people around them as well as dogs within their own teams and other teams.
+These are Dangerous Dogs and have no business out on trails with other dogs or other people.

 There is much going on at a sled dog race, lots of dogs and food and people and noise and excitement.
 Don't bring dogs that you know may cause problems.
 It is not fair to your own other dogs, dogs on other teams, other mushers and people working at the race or even yourself.
 Reaching into a dog fight is never a good idea.